 Effective January 1, 1998, 2020, an operator of a licensed family child care home shall be at least 21 years old and have a high school diploma or its equivalent.
-North Carolina Early Childhood Credential before receiving a license and shall earn a North Carolina Infant-Toddler or Preschool Certificate, or its equivalent, as determined by the Department, within 18 months of receiving a license.
+North Carolina Early Childhood Credential before receiving a license and shall earn a North Carolina Infant-Toddler or Preschool Certificate, or its equivalent, as determined by the Department within 18 months of receiving a license.
 Operators of a family child care home licensed before January 1, 2020, shall have until July 1, 2021, to receive the Certificate or its equivalent.
 Operators of a family child care home licensed prior to January 1, 1998, shall be at least 18 years of age and literate.
 Literate is defined as understanding licensing requirements and having the ability to communicate with the family and relevant emergency personnel.
-Any operator of a licensed family child care.
+Any operator of a licensed family child care home shall be the person on-site providing child care.